Department of Pharmacology and Toxicology

 Faculty in the Department of Pharmacology and Toxicology lead the scientific community in advancing research in these two related disciples and their inter-relationship.
 Underlying our research is a goal of understanding the interaction between external agents, such as drugs and chemicals, and biological systems, such as the human body.
 In pursuing this research goal, our faculty capitalize on recent advances in molecular and cellular biology, genomics, structural biology, and chemistry.

-Faculty in the department are internationally recognized for their accomplishments in areas of immunotoxicology and inflammation, renal toxicology, wound repair in the skin and cornea, nitric oxide biochemistry, benzene toxicity, and heavy metal toxicology.
-They have active research programs supported by the National Institutes of Health (NIH) totaling more than $2.5 million; these programs involve multidisciplinary collaborations with investigators at the Environmental and Occupational Health Sciences Institute (EOHSI), the Cancer Institute of New Jersey, the University of Medicine and Dentistry of New Jersey–Robert Wood Johnson Medical School (UMDNJ–RWJMS), and other institutions around the world.
+Faculty in the department are internationally recognized for their accomplishments in areas of immunotoxicology and inflammation, renal toxicology, wound repair in the skin and cornea, nitric oxide biochemistry, nuclear receptor signaling, drug transport, and heavy metal toxicology.
+They have active research programs supported by the National Institutes of Health (NIH) totaling more than $2.5 million; these programs involve multidisciplinary collaborations with investigators at the Environmental and Occupational Health Sciences Institute (EOHSI), the Cancer Institute of New Jersey, the Robert Wood Johnson Medical School, and other institutions around the world.

 Some notable faculty research advances include: